 The HEP is managed by a third party administrators that works with the District insurance carrier.
-Notifications are sent to enrolled employees and spouses at various times throughout the year to remind them of required activities (identifies which exams are required) and employees/spouses have access to individual portal to track their progress.
+Notifications are sent to enrolled employees and

 - 1% OPEB Premium Share Participation will be eliminated for all employees. - Elimination of \$6,000 Life Insurance buy-out at retirement - General Wage Adjustments